franciskasara/maskrcnn-from-scratch/README.md

-# Building a maskrcnn from scratch using TensorFlow and Keras
+# Building a Mask R-CNN from scratch using TensorFlow and Keras
 Tested in TensorFlow 2.4.1 \
 Article about the content of this repository: https://medium.com/@rajkifranciska/building-a-mask-r-cnn-from-scratch-in-tensorflow-and-keras-c49c72acc272